-- Chapter 1 contains the introduction. - Chapter 2 sets out the context for the review. - Chapter 3 presents the current levels of service provided by the Victorian electricity distributors.

-- Chapter 4 presents the Commission's analysis of the GSL payments scheme and the proposed changes to the scheme for the 2016-20 regulatory control period. - Chapter 5 sets out the amendments required to the Codes to implement the GSL payments scheme proposed for the 2016-20 regulatory control period. - Chapter 6 sets out the next steps for the review.
+- Chapter 1 contains the introduction. - Chapter 2 sets out the context for the review. - Chapter 0 presents the current levels of service provided by the Victorian electricity distributors. - Chapter 4 presents the Commission's analysis of the GSL payments scheme and the changes to the scheme for the 2016-20 regulatory control period. - Chapter 5 sets out the amendments that will be made to the Codes to implement the GSL payments scheme for the 2016-20 regulatory control period. - Chapter 6 sets out the next steps.